 Current opportunities

-Positions in the lab
+Academic positions in the lab

 • For postdoctoral researchers: I am always interested in hearing from prospective postdoc candidates.
-If you are interested in working with me, please reach out to me at either jjohnson@carnegiescience.edu or jejohnson@ku.edu with a cover letter and CV.
+If you are interested in working with me, please reach out to me at jejohnson@ku.edu with a cover letter and CV.
 I am particularly interested in understanding the big questions you care about, the kinds of methods you already have expertise in and those you want to develop experience with, and how postdoctoral training in my lab would advance your career goals.
-In 2024, I have support available for postdocs to work on defined projects, and I would also be happy to help you develop a fellowship application to explore a new direction of your choosing.
-Some relevant fellowship opportunities are listed below.
+If our research interests are a good match, I would be happy to discuss current projects in the lab, and/or to help you develop applications to external fellowships.
+Some 2025 fellowship opportunities that may be of interest are listed below.

 Research fellowships